|

 A few trends are evident: municipal and military uses grew steadily, peaked in

-the late 80's, and have declined somewhat since then.
+the late 80's, and have leveled off or declined somewhat since then.
 Livestock/domestic uses have been replaced by industrial uses.
 Demand for irrigation water

 has declined in the last decade and varies widely depending on how much it rained that year and if the rain fell at times beneficial to farmers.
 Springflows also vary and in some years, such as 1991, declines in agricultural use seem to correspond to increases in springflow. |